Ecuador: Violence kills dozens of inmates at three prisons | DW | 23.02.2021

 A centralized command post was said to now be investigating "concerted action by criminal organizations"

-Ecuadorian police on Tuesday said more than 50 people had been killed in prison mutinies in three separate facilities.
+Ecuadorian police on Tuesday said at least 62 people had been killed in prison mutinies in three separate facilities.

 News of the violence comes as Ecuador struggles to deal with prison overcrowding and frequent violence between gangs.